 Our success immediately led to improved student-to-teacher ratios, restored teacher positions, expanded program choices, retention and improvement of curriculum, repairs and updates to aged facilities, increased technology investments in the classroom, and the construction of two new schools.
 The grassroots efforts of SVVSD parents and citizens not only put our district on solid financial ground – it allowed us to become one of the strongest and most competitive districts on the Front Range.

 In the wake of the 2008 campaign, Grassroots St Vrain realized community awareness is not just a once a campaign issue.
 The State of Colorado ranks among the bottom in our Country on every education related funding issue, and has the most restrictive State legislation in the country, making a solution extremely difficult to achieve.
 We believe our country’s global leadership and economic strength is inextricably linked to innovation, the seeds of which are knowledge and education.
 Our goal is to make education a priority one community at a time – first in our School District, then the State.
-We hope other communities see the remarkable progress we have made in coming together as an informed and influential community.
+We hope other communities see the remarkable progress we have made in coming together as an informed and influential community, and can use GSV as a resource for their own efforts.